Dividends: What They Are and How They Work

 A company is not required to pay out a dividend.
 There are no established rules for dividends; it’s entirely up to the company to decide if and when they pay them.
 Some companies pay dividends regularly, and others never do.

 Even if companies pay dividends regularly, they are not always guaranteed.
 A company can skip or delay dividend payments as needed.
 For example, a company may withhold a dividend if they had a quarter with negative profits.
-However, such a move may spook the market, resulting in a drop in share price as investors sell the struggling company.
+Such a move can unsettle investors, often triggering a drop in share price as shareholders sell.

 There are four critical dates investors need to keep in mind to determine when dividends are paid and see if they qualify to receive a dividend payment.

 • Declaration Date: The day when a company’s board of directors announces the next dividend payment.
-The company will inform investors of the date of record and the payable date on the declaration date.
-The company will notify shareholders of upcoming dividend payments by a press release on the declaration day.
+On this date, the company also informs investors of the ex-dividend date, record date, and payable date, typically through a press release.

 • Date of Record: The date of record, also known as the record date, is when a company will review its books to determine who its shareholders are and who will be entitled to a dividend payment.